Writings of teenagers during the Holocaust

 This meeting will take place in two stages and will address the memoirs and newspapers but also poetry and theater.

-Around the publication of «Between the walls of the Wilno ghetto (1941-1943)» by Yitskhok Rudashevski, ed. l'Antilope, 2016 *; "Through the eyes of a 12-year-old girl" by Janina Hescheles, ed.
-Classiques Garnier, 2016 (published with the support of the Fondation pour la Mémoire de la Shoah); 'Journal' by Rywka Lipszyc, ed.
+Around the publication of "Between the walls of the ghetto of Wilno (1941-1943)" by Yitskhok Rudashevski, ed. l'Antilope, 2016 *; "Through the eyes of a 12-year-old girl" by Janina Hescheles, ed.
+Classiques Garnier, 2016 (published with the support of the Fondation pour la Mémoire de la Shoah); 'Log' by Rywka Lipszyc, ed.
 Calmann-Lévy, 2015.

-During the war, Yitskhok Rudashevski and Rywka Lipszyc (14 and 15 years old) keep a diary in ghettos in Lithuania and Poland.
+During the war, Yitskhok Rudashevski and Rywka Lipszyc (14 and 15 years old) kept a diary in ghettos in Lithuania and Poland.

 Janina Hescheles (12 years old), barely exfiltrated from a camp, writes her memoirs.